 The Insurance Companies page, also known as the Enrollments dashboard, provides visibility into insurance information as it applies to your practice.
 Here, you can view the insurances on your account for the practice or an individual provider, add new insurance companies, and enter and edit plans.
 Billing module subscribers can enroll in electronic services with insurance companies to submit claims, check patient eligibility and receive electronic remittance advice.

-Kareo’s charting features are among the easiest to use of all the medical software we reviewed, helping providers move through clinical notes during a patient encounter in minimal steps.
+Tebra’s charting features are among the easiest to use of all the medical software we reviewed, helping providers move through clinical notes during a patient encounter in minimal steps.
 This simple navigation lets the provider focus on the patient rather than on the computer screen.

 Charting can be performed almost exclusively in a single window, and when another window is necessary, it can be displayed alongside the patient’s main chart in one click.
-This single-window view makes navigating Kareo’s clinical tools easier than with most of the other medical software we reviewed; we found one notable exception in our review of AdvancedMD, which was particularly easy to use.
+This single-window view makes navigating Tebra’s clinical tools easier than with most of the other medical software we reviewed; we found one notable exception in our review of AdvancedMD, which was particularly easy to use.

 You can access clinical notes from the dashboard or the patient’s demographics page.
 Simply select the desired note for the appointment type from the drop-down menu.
 Notes are adjustable, allowing you to add or remove sections.
 You can even access previous notes in a pop-up box without closing your current one.
 All notes can be modified with free typing, voice dictation using Dragon, or text shortcuts within templates.

-To expedite the note-taking process, Kareo comes with more than 200 templates – a decent number compared with other medical software.
+To expedite the note-taking process, Tebra comes with more than 200 templates – a decent number compared with other medical software.
 Templates are customizable to suit your practice’s workflow and can include whatever information you’d like.

-You can use Kareo’s e-prescribing tool directly within a note.
+You can use Tebra’s e-prescribing tool directly within a note.
 When you click “Medications,” a pop-up box allows you to select the patient’s active medications for renewal or to discontinue their use.
-This user-friendly feature isn’t common among rival vendors, making it another way Kareo sets itself apart.
+This user-friendly feature isn’t common among rival vendors, making it another way Tebra sets itself apart.
 You can also add new prescriptions, which are automatically sent to the patient’s preferred pharmacy.
 Lab orders work in much the same way: When you click “Labs” and “Studies” in the note, a pop-up box allows you to order a new lab test for your patient.

-Kareo’s online directory manager lets providers update practice information in just one location; the system then ensures the details are synced on various healthcare websites.
+Tebra’s online directory manager lets providers update practice information in just one location; the system then ensures the details are synced on various healthcare websites.

-Kareo Engage comes with SEO tools to promote the online visibility of your practice; patient-facing systems, such as the patient portal and mobile applications; and online provider profiles.
+Tebra Engage comes with SEO tools to promote the online visibility of your practice; patient-facing systems, such as the patient portal and mobile applications; and online provider profiles.
 This is a tremendous advantage for new practices that need to establish an online presence.
 There’s also an online directory manager that automates information updates across dozens of health care sites, saving you from having to manually update each one yourself.
 Shortcuts like these mean you can focus on patient care but also rest reassured that your recently opened practice is getting the marketing exposure it needs.

-Kareo includes a Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)/Merit-Based Incentive Payment System (MIPS) reporting dashboard that tracks your practice’s progress toward its goals under the Centers for Medicare and Medicaid Services’ Promoting Interoperability and Advancing Care standards.
+Tebra includes a Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)/Merit-Based Incentive Payment System (MIPS) reporting dashboard that tracks your practice’s progress toward its goals under the Centers for Medicare and Medicaid Services’ Promoting Interoperability and Advancing Care standards.
 The reports identify areas where your practice falls short and offer recommendations to help you hit those targets.
 Many other medical software providers feature this kind of MACRA/MIPS monitoring, which is essential for avoiding reimbursement penalties.

-FYI: Kareo’s MACRA/MIPS assistance can keep your practice on track to avoid reimbursement penalties from public payers such as Medicare and Medicaid.
+Tebra’s MACRA/MIPS assistance can keep your practice on track to avoid reimbursement penalties from public payers such as Medicare and Medicaid.

-Costs for basic implementation and training are included in Kareo’s subscription price, whereas some other vendors charge additional fees for support and onboarding.
+Costs for basic implementation and training are included in Tebra’s subscription price, whereas some other vendors charge additional fees for support and onboarding.
 We really appreciate that the company also provides a dedicated account representative who guides your team through the process and makes sure you hit certain benchmarks, like setting up e-prescribing and registering patients.

 Before implementation, the vendor schedules an initial kickoff call with your practice, during which all users are set up in the system.
 Then, each staff member undergoes one-on-one training aligned with their particular role.
-Courses in Kareo University include training for healthcare providers, clinical assistants, office managers and billers.
-Kareo also offers webinars and online guides, and implementation really only takes as long as your staff needs to learn the easy-to-use system.
+Courses in Tebra University include training for healthcare providers, clinical assistants, office managers and billers.
+Tebra also offers webinars and online guides, and implementation really only takes as long as your staff needs to learn the easy-to-use system.

 That said, the e-prescribing function can take up to a week to launch because the software must be configured to interface with the proper pharmacies.
 Insurance billing for Medicare and Medicaid can take up to six weeks to activate.
-To help you meet your launch deadline, Kareo implements all other aspects of the software four to six weeks before launch, giving ample time for insurance billing to go through on time.
+To help you meet your launch deadline, Tebra implements all other aspects of the software four to six weeks before launch, giving ample time for insurance billing to go through on time.

-Premium implementation and onboarding add-ons include data services to migrate any existing data to the Kareo platform, customized training, and recommendations from a success coach to ensure your practice is getting all it can out of the system.
+Premium implementation and onboarding add-ons include data services to migrate any existing data to the Tebra platform, customized training, and recommendations from a success coach to ensure your practice is getting all it can out of the system.

 While we appreciate those efforts, we couldn’t help but notice a surprising number of negative online reviews, many of which the vendor hasn’t responded to.
 That’s disappointing for a company that seems to promise a lot of guidance and customer service.

-Some Kareo users have expressed frustration with sluggish onboarding, delayed customer support and a slow system (especially for document uploading).
+Some Tebra users have expressed frustration with sluggish onboarding, delayed customer support and a slow system (especially for document uploading).
 Customer support is sometimes a crucial part of adopting medical software, so practices that anticipate needing a lot of assistance or those that work with highly customized solutions might want to consider an alternative vendor, like athenahealth, instead.
 Our review of athenahealth found that the company takes a highly consultative approach to growing practices and has stellar customer service.

 Another possible limitation is that very large practices or enterprise organizations may find the software too basic.
 Bigger healthcare organizations may need additional features and tools, such as those described in our review of CareCloud’s medical software, which we found to be best for large practices.

-To find the best medical software, we spent hours researching, analyzing and reviewing a number of platforms, including Kareo.
+To find the best medical software, we spent hours researching, analyzing and reviewing a number of platforms, including Tebra.
 This process entailed participating in software demonstrations, phone interviews and customer service calls.
 We also reviewed both positive and negative customer comments, including those shared on the Better Business Bureau website.

 When determining the best medical software for new practices, we examined the user interface and user experience, including the navigability of the software and tools, to ensure offices could get up and running quickly with the features they need to successfully operate a new healthcare organization.
-We chose Kareo because it excelled in those areas.
+We chose Tebra because it excelled in those areas.

 Yes.
-Kareo Telehealth is an add-on that enables practices to offer telemedicine services to their patients.
+Tebra Telehealth is an add-on that enables practices to offer telemedicine services to their patients.
 However, you also may want to compare top telemedicine software to see if an alternative pick better suits your needs.